gbgg/webapp/README.md

 the values referenced in the templates.
-This makes it easier for someone familiar with the querying of RDF datasets, but not necessariy with Clojure, to inspect the Extensible
-		  Data Notation queries, and suggest and even effect extensions and modifications to them.
+This makes it easier for someone familiar with the querying of RDF datasets, but not necessariy with Clojure, to inspect the SPARQL query templates, and suggest and even effect extensions and modifications to them.

 (Analogous considerations, i.e., input from someone familiar with webpage design but not with Clojure, may eventually motivate the replacement of Hiccup by a templating approach to HTML such as [Enlive](https://github.com/cgrand/enlive) or [Selmer](https://github.com/yogthos/Selmer).)

-### Application Code
+### Application Code [src/clj/webapp/]

 The organization of the application code itself follows a rather consistent pattern.
-As usual in a Compojure-based application,  the various parts are held together by by a small set of functions in a ``webapp.handler`` namespace file.
+As usual in a Compojure-based application,  the various parts are held together by a small set of functions in a ``webapp.handler`` namespace file.
 The application background menu, as well as the basic page layout and invocation of the various javascript and css resources are taken care of in ``webapp.views.layout``.